rixx/books.rixx.de/data/reviews/kurt-vonnegut/2br02b/index.md

 2BR02B is a very *Kurt Vonnegut* short story about a future with immortal people and very quid-pro-quo population control.
 Think Futurama's suicide booth.
 It's gruesome in this Vonnegut style that shows you reality, but in a very specific detached angle.
-I read it when I was feeling pretty down, and it did a good job kicking me back into a more grounded view, as ill-fitting as that sounds.
+I read it when I was feeling down, and it did a good job kicking me back into a more grounded view, as ill-fitting as that sounds.